jabrennem/tremolo-juce-course/README.md

 ## 📂 Structure

 This repository is a template.
-Click “Use this template” on GitHub to create your own copy and begin your project.
+Click "Use this template" on GitHub to create your own copy and begin your project.

 The plugin project is present in two folders: